Harry Potter (rugby union)

-Harry Potter (born 15 December 1997) is a rugby union player for the Western Force, an Australian team in Super Rugby.
-Potter plays on the wing, fullback and centre positions.
-Potter is eligible to represent both and at international level.
-Between 2020 and 2023, he played for Leicester Tigers where he was a Premiership Rugby champion in 2022.
-In October 2024, he received a call up to the Australian national team for the upcoming Autumn Internationals tour of the UK and Ireland.
+Harry Potter (born 15 December 1997) is an Australian rugby union player who plays as a wing for the New South Wales Waratahs in the Super Rugby, and the Australia national team.
+Potter's main position is on the wings, but he has often played at fullback and the centre positions.
+In October 2024, made his international debut for Australia, becoming Wallaby #989.

 Early life

 Potter was born in Wimbledon in the South London borough of Merton, England.
 Potter moved to Bristol in his youth before moving again, this time abroad to Melbourne, Victoria, Australia when he was 10 years old.
 He played for Brighton Grammar School in his youth career.
 Contrary to popular belief, he was not named after the Harry Potter book series as that came out 6 months before his birth but his parents selected the name independently.

 Club career

 In August 2019, Potter was announced to have been included in the full Melbourne Rebels squad for the 2020 season after playing with the Melbourne Rising in the National Rugby Championship.

 Potter signed for Premiership Rugby side Leicester Tigers ahead of the 2020–21 season.
 He made his debut on 22 August 2020 against Bath at Welford Road.
 He started the 2022 Premiership Rugby final as Tigers beat Saracens 15–12.

 On 25 May 2023, it was announced that Potter had left Leicester to pursue an opportunity in Australia.
-On 1 June 2023 he was confirmed as signing for Western Force.
+On 1 June 2023 he was confirmed as signing for the Perth-based Western Force in the Super Rugby Pacific.
+Potter made his debut in the first round of the 2024 season against the Hurricanes.
+Potter started on the right wing (No. 14).
+In the third minute of the match Potter tackled fullback Ruben Love mid-air in his attempt to catch a high-ball and was subsequently sin binned.
+The Force lost at home 14–44.
+For the remainder of the season Potter started in every match and moved to fullback in his last two matches of the season (Round 5, 6), scoring one try in the process before sustaining a season-ending syndesmosis ankle injury against the Fijian Drua in their round six match.
+Potter underwent surgery in April and stated that he would likely return to full fitness in mid-July, after the season had already concluded.
+Potter later made two appearances in the 2024 Toyota Challenge in October against the South African Cheetahs and Emerging Ireland teams, scoring two tries against the former in a 24–38 win in Bloemfontein.
+The following month Potter was called-up to the Wallabies squad.